 "...deftly moving his bow as a master artist might move his brush, full of oil paint across a canvas."

-Australian cellist Richard Narroway enjoys a varied career as a performer, recording artist, and teacher.
-In 2017 he made his recording debut with Bach’s Six Cello Suites, praised by Gramophone Magazine for its “captivating sensitivity” and “exhilarating authority.”
-In addition, he has given performances in Australia, Canada, China, Germany, Italy, Korea, the UK and the United States, in prestigious venues such as the Kennedy Center, Chicago Symphony Center, Koerner Hall, and the Sydney Opera House.
+Praised by Gramophone Magazine for his “captivating sensitivity” and “exhilarating authority,” Australian cellist Richard Narroway enjoys an international career as a sought-after performer, recording artist, and teacher.
+He has given performances in Australia, Canada, China, Germany, Italy, Korea, New Zealand, the UK, and the United States, in prestigious venues such as the Kennedy Center, Chicago Symphony Center, Koerner Hall, and the Sydney Opera House.
 As a result of his stylistic versatility, innovative programming, and wide-ranging musical pursuits, Richard has earned an international reputation as one of his generation’s most notable artists.

 Deeply committed to community engagement and innovation, he takes a particular interest in devising projects that bring classical music to a wider audience.
-Recently he completed a video series involving tutorials of the twelve Piatti Caprices, uploaded on Youtube.
-He is also co-founder and artistic director of Chamber Music Michigan, an organization that is committed to bringing chamber music to communities across the state.
-In 2015 he collaborated with the Mark Morris Dance Group’s Dance for PD (a project offering dance classes for people with Parkinson’s disease) to produce a recording of the Bourrées from Bach’s Cello Suite no. 3 as part of a global repertory project to be used by the 100 Dance for PD classes around the world.
+In 2019 he completed a video series involving tutorials of the twelve Piatti Caprices, uploaded on Youtube.
+In addition, from 2016-18 he served as co-founder and artistic director of Chamber Music Michigan, an organization committed to bringing chamber music to communities across the state.
+He also enjoys cross-disciplinary collaborations, such as his work in 2015 with the Mark Morris Dance Group’s Dance for PD (a project offering dance classes for people with Parkinson’s disease) to produce a recording of the Bourrées from Bach’s Cello Suite no. 3 as part of a global repertory project to be used by the 100 Dance for PD classes around the world.
 In the same year, Richard embarked on a multi-state tour around Australia performing and presenting the complete Bach Suites as well as a selection of contemporary Australian compositions in an effort to share the music through concerts, educational workshops and various events.
 Aside from the artistic and educational components of this project, Richard was also interested in bringing attention to Australia's natural landscapes and cultural history.
 He highlighted this perspective by recording distinctly Australian works in unique settings around the country.